calavera/chaseonsoftware.com/content/article/2014/show-your-macs-harddrive.md

 As you can see, you also have the ability to show shared items and other external devices.
 I hide almost all the Favorites (with exception of Applications, Documents &amp; Downloads), show all the devices and turn on all shared but Back to My Mac.

-## Show Macintosh HD on Desktop

-Open Finder and click on “Finder” in the application menu at the top of the screen, then “Preferences” in the drop down menu.
-This will open the Finder Preferences pane.

-If “General” isn’t the selected navigation icon (for instance, if you just finished the Finder Sidebar tutorial), select it.

-Under “Show these items on desktop” click on “Hard disks”.
-Now if you look at your desktop, you’ll see the icon for your Macintosh HD.